SeLite/SeLite.github.io/Terminology.md

    * is not initially tested or obvious (because of the scope, complexity etc.)
    * but the defect causes incorrect data which affects subsequent operation

-# Databases
+# Data and databases

+## Test input data
+Also 'input data' is data, that is used by the test, especially

+  * for inputs/choices that the test enters/selects in the application, or
+  * that determines webpage navigation during the test

+It can be

+   * from XML using SelBlocks functionality (a part of [SelBlocks Global])
+   * from SQLite with the help of SeLite object-oriented layer
+   * random, within a range or from a list of choices, using SeLite [Commands](Commands)

 ## app DB
-_App DB_ is a database (ideally, but not necessarily, in SQLite) used by the automated web application.
+_App DB_ is an SQLite database (a file).
+It is the same as the application's database (if in SQLite), or its export to SQLite.

 ## script DB
-_Script DB_ is a database (in SQLite) used by [scripts][script].
-(It's not a DB of/containing _scripts_.)
-When used in automated testing, it is the test's expected/assumed version of the application data.
+_Script DB_ is an SQLite database (a file) used by [scripts][script].
+(It's not a database containing _scripts_ or steps, neither a database of data to feed the tests.)
+In automated testing this is the test's expectation of the application data.
 It's usually populated from an (optionally filtered) export of [app DB].
+It is

+  * the same source as app data - accessed by test read-only.
+This is not an ideal approach.
+See [TestMethodsTheory](TestMethodsTheory) > [Web app and its test use the same DB](TestMethodsTheory#web-app-and-its-test-use-the-same-db).
+  * a replica of app data as per [TestMethodsTheory](TestMethodsTheory) > [Web app and its test have separate DBs](TestMethodsTheory#web-app-and-its-test-have-separate-dbs).
+It
+    * is separate - not accessed by the application
+    * shadows [app DB]
+    * gets updated by the test to reflect the changes expected to happen in the app data (see more below)
+    * is used by test to navigate and verify the application
+    * helps to detect and identify errors in the application or the test.

 ## vanilla DB
 _Vanilla DB_ is a database (in SQLite) used for reloading [script DB] and [app DB].
 It requires [app DB] to be in SQLite.
 It's a snapshot of exported [app DB], to which you can revert [script DB] when the [script] and app get out of sync.